Thank you Anne, for getting me started on this…

 Records of Wilkes County are almost entirely missing for the next half-dozen years, but Thomas Hooper and Churchwell Hooper subsequently obtained warrants in late 1783 and early 1784, and in 1784 were granted land on Pistol Creek, while Jesse Hooper located nearby on the Broad River a few months later.3 The 1785 tax list for the part of Wilkes County that was later Franklin County lists Thomas Hooper, Churchwell Hooper, and Jesse Hooper consecutively.

 Obviously, the absence of William Hooper from Wilkes County records could be explained by his presence in Tennessee by 1783.
-(Or by several other possibilities.)

-We know that Absalom Hooper left Natchez in 1781 and in early 1782 was reported to have refugeed to Georgia, so It is certainly plausible that William Hooper accompanied Absalom Hooper (his first cousin in this scenario) from Georgia to Tennessee sometime in 1783.
+We know that Absalom Hooper left Natchez in 1781 and in early 1782 was reported to have refugeed to Georgia, so It is certainly plausible that William Hooper might have accompanied Absalom Hooper (his first cousin in this scenario) in travelling from Georgia to Tennessee in 1783.
 The brothers Churchwell Hooper and Thomas Hooper moved to Davidson County, Tennessee in the mid 1790s, followed a few years later by Jesse Hooper.
 William Hooper, after associating with Absalom Hooper for several years, bought land quite near Churchwell and Thomas Hooper and sold some of that land to Jesse Hooper.

 So while temptingly plausible, we can’t actually prove that William Hooper of South Carolina was the same person.
 Even if we could, his ancestry would still be a mystery.
 Although see #3 below…